stereolabs/zed-sdk/object detection/custom detector/cpp/tensorrt_yolov5_v6.0/README.md

 ### 2. Build the sample

-If a custom model is used, let's say trained on another dataset than COCO, with a different number of classes, `CLASS_NUM` in yololayer.h must be updated accordingly.
+If a custom model is used, let's say trained on another dataset than COCO, with a different number of classes, `CLASS_NUM` , `INPUT_H` and `INPUT_W` in yololayer.h must be updated accordingly.

  - Build for [Windows](https://www.stereolabs.com/docs/app-development/cpp/windows/)
  - Build for [Linux/Jetson](https://www.stereolabs.com/docs/app-development/cpp/linux/)